Astana / Kazakhstan · 2018 golden globe

 Astana (Nur-Sultan) / The Surreal Deal

-arbitrary travel moments you never could have imagined
+arbitrary travel moments you never would have guessed

-In a way, I’m sleeping the dreamy sleep of extraordinary travel routine.
-But every now and then, I wake to the almost absurd reality of a situation I never could have imagined and the vastly arbitrary nature of these instances bestows a surreal feel upon me.
+I’m sleeping the dreamy sleep of unusual travel routine.
+But every now and then, I wake up to the absurd reality of a situation I never could have imagined, and the vast randomness of these instances does more than render them surreal from the outside – it makes me surreal, on the inside, my feelings, my thoughts, my being.

 Almaty / If I Hadn’t Been